rubys/bootstrap/bylaws.md

 and voting rights in all Member Committees shall be as specified in Article II, and any such Member Committee may operate under such further rules of process as it may propose and which are approved by the Board.
-- b) A Technical Steering Committee (the "TSC") of the Foundation shall be established, with membership in the TSC consisting of the maintainers of each top level technical Project.
+- b) A Technical Steering Committee (the "TSC") of the $FOUNDATION shall be established, with membership in the TSC consisting of the maintainers of each top level technical Project.
-Members of the TSC need not be Members of the Foundation.
+Members of the TSC need not be Members of the $FOUNDATION.
 The TSC shall elect a Chair and a TSC Director (as defined in Section 4.3(e)).
 The Chair and TSC Director may be (but are not required to be) the same person.
 The operation of the Technical Steering Committee shall be governed by the rules of process of such Committee as from time to time approved by the Board.